 The southern part of the hall opens to the Golestan garden with three beautiful windows.
 It also has two doors and a window towards the building.

-Museum Hall (Talar e Salam) is known as the biggest hall of Golestan complex, was built by Sani ol Molk.
+Museum Hall (Talar e Salam) is the biggest hall of Golestan complex; and the architecture of this hall is Sani-ol molk.

 The hall was used for official formalities during Pahlavi dynasty and both Mohammadreza Pahlavi and Farah Pahlavi were crowned here.

 It is located on the side of Museum Hall in north west of Golestan palace.
 You can see a pond in the center of the building.

 It’s said that this part of the complex was Naser al-Din Shah’s favourite and he used to rest and smoke hookah here; maybe that’s the reason of putting his tombstone there after Iran’s 1979 revolution.

 The second thing that attract our attention is Fath-Ali Shah’s throne which was moved during the renovation of the palace in Pahlavi dynasty from it’s original place.

 The building was renovated by the order of naser al- Din Shah.
-The building was with a cross plan and the towers of the wind catcher are the only one’s embellished by sudoriferous.
+It was with a cross plan and the towers of the wind catcher are the only one’s embellished by sudoriferous.

 Cabinet meetings were often held here.
 It is a room under the building which was used during Summer and the subterranean canal’s water cooled the room’s temperature.